General Institutional Information

 - For additional information on FERPA, visit the U.S. Department of Education website

 Price of Attendance

-Tuition at the Colorado campus is currently $16,840.
-Tuition charges are divided evenly between the three quarters.
+Tuition at the Colorado campus is currently $16,965 for radio and television broadcasting and $11,250 for Emphasis Programs.
+Tuition charges are divided evenly between the two terms.
 All students also pay a $125 Enrollment Fee.
 Books and lab fees are included in tuition charges.
-Students ordinarily pay less than $50 for necessary supplies.
-In addition to this, students are required to purchase headphones which could cost between $20 -$150.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below:

 Refund Policy, Requirements for Withdrawal and for the Return of Title IV, HEA Financial Aid